ChristianAA/cypress-example/README.md

-# Cypress Example
+# Cypress + Cucumber Example

-This repository contains the base setup of an UI testing project, using Cypress
+This repository contains the base setup of an UI testing project, using Cypress + Cucumber

 A simple search in DuckDuckGo to check that results are displayed is used as example